yatochin07/yatochin07/README.md

 <div align="center">
   <p>
-    I'm a dedicated undergraduate Informatics student at **Universitas Amikom Yogyakarta** with a strong focus on building scalable, modern web applications (Full-Stack) and native mobile ecosystems (Android).
+    I'm a dedicated undergraduate Informatics student at <b>Universitas Amikom Yogyakarta</b> with a strong focus on building scalable, modern web applications (Full-Stack) and native mobile ecosystems (Android).
   </p>
   <p>
     Beyond web and mobile, I have a deep passion for <i>Game Development</i>, and I'm currently channeling that creativity into building my own independent games. 🚀